idos2002/skyline-crs/docs/services/booking/get-booking.md

 # Get Booking

 Gets the booking with the requested PNR ID.

-The first name and last name of the person who made the booking (as in the contact details of the corresponding PNR) are required in the request body for authentication purposes.
+> **Important:**  Login is required to access this endpoint.

 ## Request